 Quantity of RelationshipsHow satisfied are you with the number of relationships you have and the amount of time you socialize with others?

-- How many close and/or dependable relationships do you have with people within one hour’s drive from your home?
+- How many close and/or dependable relationships do you have with people within 1 hour’s drive from your home?
 Consider relationships with:

 - Do you spend time with someone who does not live with you?

 - Do you talk to friends or relatives on the phone, via email, or text message?